-That said, if you don’t want to spend $200 (£230, AU$250) on a set of wireless headphones but still want active noise cancellation (ANC), the all-new Plantronics BackBeat Go 810 are an excellent choice.
+That said, if you don’t want to spend $200 (£230, AU$250) on a set of wireless headphones but still want active noise cancellation (ANC) and some features worthy of the best headphones, the all-new Plantronics BackBeat Go 810 are an excellent choice.

 These $150 (£140, AU$240) headphones are built just as well as the BackBeat Pro 2, but with a less premium materials.
 Similarly, sound is nearly on par but you’ll miss a few features.
 (Although, the BackBeat Pro 2 can’t stand up against the competition when it comes to ANC prowess and that hasn’t changed with the BackBeat Go 810.)

 For the money, however, the Plantronics BackBeat GO 810 are an excellent pair of noise cancelling, wireless headphones for those on a budget.